tisa-y/Capstone/README.md

 ## Data Understanding

-The data used in this analysis is from Kaggle <a href=https://www.kaggle.com/datasets/sridharstreaks/insurance-data-for-machine-learning/data> <br>The dataset was created using a script that generated a million records of randomly sampled data points, ensuring that the data represented the population of insured individuals in the USA.
+The data used in this analysis is from <a href=https://www.kaggle.com/datasets/sridharstreaks/insurance-data-for-machine-learning/data> Kaggle.</a><br>The dataset was created using a script that generated a million records of randomly sampled data points, ensuring that the data represented the population of insured individuals in the USA.

 ## Data Modeling